Cyber-Jacob/cyber-jacob/README.md

 <h1>Goals:</h1>

-- My primary goal is to become a better developer
+- become a better developer

-- My secondary goal is to become well-versed in DevOps
+- build helpful tools and contribute to the community

-- My third goal is to become adept with as many forms of technology as possible and use them in exciting, practical, and interesting ways.
+- learn to implement and deploy different technology in exciting, practical, and interesting ways.

 <h1>Projects:</h1>